Although you may be considering a payday loan in Pennsylvania, you may need other options

 You might want to consider an installment loan

 While you can’t get a payday loan in Pennsylvania, there are other ways to get money.
-Before you borrow, consider checking out state programs like Temporary Assistance to Needy Families (TANF) or Low-Income Home Energy Assistance Program (LIHEAP).
+If an installment loan isn’t suitable for you, consider other alternatives.
+Consider checking out state programs like Temporary Assistance to Needy Families (TANF) or Low-Income Home Energy Assistance Program (LIHEAP).
 These can help you pay down your normal bills while you work on getting control over your debt.

 - Negotiate with your creditors.
 When you’re unable to afford a payment, consider contacting your creditors and requesting a lower monthly payment.
 Creditors want to get paid and will often be willing to work with you to make this happen.